 While you might be tempted to take isopropyl alcohol to the VapCap parts, DynaVap recommends against it.
 That said, if you find your VapCap is really gunked up, the metal parts can be soaked in isopropyl alcohol briefly, just make sure to rinse them thoroughly and give them plenty of time to dry after.

 In most cases, hot, soapy water or any safe cleaning solution will do the trick just fine.
 You’ll want some kind of container to soak the pieces in -- the tube your VapCap came in will work great.
 If you have a VapCap M, you can also just drop it in the silverware basket in your dishwasher.

 Pull it apart

 Your goal is to completely disassemble your VapCap into three groups of components, based on material type.
 Metal components, apart from the lid, can go into the plastic tube for soaking.
 Wood pieces should be set aside, as they shouldn’t need cleaning, but might benefit from a touch of DynaWax.
-The o-rings and gaskets are easy to lose, so if they need cleaning, soak them in warm, soapy water in a glass of their own.
+The o-rings and gaskets are easy to lose, so if they need to be cleaned, soak them in warm, soapy water in a glass of their own.

-The metal parts
+Soak the metal parts